-A new popup should show you successfully added new connection
+A new pop-up should show you successfully added a new connection.

-Copy data from a Google bucket to Azure storage container (AzCopy)
+Copy data from a Google bucket to an Azure storage container (AzCopy)

 Step 1: Set up AzCopy on your local machine

 2.2.
-Select the billing project you will use.
+Select the Terra Billing project you will use.

 2.3.
 Create a secure key to use for authentication.
 This key will generally be downloaded locally in JSON format.
 Don’t share this key with anyone.